-This is convenient of course, but it can also create a degree of uncertainty.
+This is convenient, but it can also create a degree of uncertainty.
 I highly recommend Empire Flippers as a broker.
 They communicate open and clearly, the process is streamlined and, most importantly, the funds are processed in a safe manner, for the seller as well as for the buyer.

 Hopefully this review of Empire Flippers has given you some helpful insights.